Homogenization of high-contrast composites under differential constraints: Admissible differential constraints

 Moreover, suppose that $\A$ and $\B$ are, respectively, operators from $\RN$ to $\RM$ and from $\RM$ to $\RN$.
 If \eqref{eq:kerA=imB} holds, then, for all $u\in \call{S}(\Rd;\RN)$ such that $\A u = 0$, there exists $w \in \call{S}(\Rd;\RM)$ such that $u = \B w$. \end{proposition}

 Observe that if the operator $\B$ satisfies \eqref{eq:kerA=imB}, then it is in turn of constant rank; precisely, $\mathrm{rank}\,\bB[\omega] = N - r$ if $\mathrm{rank}\,\bA[\omega] = r$ for all $\omega\in\Rdmz$.
 Proposition \ref{stm:raita} builds a unified framework that encompasses some well-studied special cases, such as the one of the curl and of the divergence.
-Results in the same spirit had been previously obtained by {\sc J. Van Schaftingen} \cite[Proposition 4.2]{vanschaftingen} for elliptic operators, which correspond to the subclass of operators with full rank.
+Results in the same spirit had been previously obtained by {\sc J. Van Schaftingen} \cite[Proposition 4.2]{vanschaftingen} for elliptic operators, which correspond to the subclass of operators whose symbol is injective.

 A second relevant finding related to constant rank operators was obtained by {\sc A. Guerra \& B. Rai\c{t}\u a} \cite{guerra.raita}, who showed that this class is exactly the one in which a sort of Korn inequality holds.
 To state their result, we need to introduce the \emph{projection} $\sfPi_\A$ associated with the operator $\A$.
 For $u\in \mathscr{S}(\Rd;\RN)$, it is defined as